spinnaker/kleat/docs/docs.md

 <a name="proto.HuaweiCloudBaseImageSettings"></a>

 ### HuaweiCloudBaseImageSettings
-Configuration for a base image for the Google provider&#39;s bakery.
+Configuration for a base image for the Huawei Cloud provider&#39;s bakery.

 | Field | Type | Label | Description |